Astr0-Space/Astr0-Space/README.md

 - 👋 Hi, I’m @Astr0Fix But you can call me Astr0
 - 👀 I’m interested in Design, Aerospace, Technology, 3D Printing and Repair
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, HTML and CSS
-- 💞️ I’m looking to collaborate on Microbit or (very) Simple Python Projects
+- 💞️ I’m looking to collaborate on Microbit Projects

 <!---